SergioPeralta22/hello-rails-back-end/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Greeting App <a name="about-project"></a>
+# 📖 Greeting App - Backend <a name="about-project"></a>

-> This is a app to greet users.
+> This is the backend of an application to greet users.
 Yes, I know, they made me do this, sorry.

 ## 🛠 Built With <a name="built-with"></a>